Work must change

 It’s time for a leadership revolution

-Knowledge work has evolved over the past century by progressively absorbing new technologies: telephones, skyscrapers, copiers, word processors, computers, spreadsheets, the internet and mobile.
-They’ve been cobbled together based on frameworks built for predictable, linear businesses and tied to physical offices, without a broader reexamination of the needs of workers and organizations.
+Knowledge work has evolved over the past century by progressively absorbing new technologies.
+Over time, telephones, skyscrapers, copiers, word processors, computers, spreadsheets, the internet and mobile were applied to work habits built in the dawn of the industrial revolution.
+They’ve been cobbled together based on frameworks built for predictable, linear businesses and tied to 9-to-5 schedules in physical offices, without a broader reexamination of the needs of workers and organizations.

 The next generation of winners will take advantage of the moment and reimagine management.

-Competitive advantage will accrue to companies that can attract the best talent, align them with the organization's goals, and enable organizational agility to produce superior results.
-Technology can enable organizations to re-think the traditional physical limits of the office, and allow the human beings on our teams to fully utilize their intelligence and creativity in pursuit of the organization’s shared objectives.
+Companies that can attract the best talent, align them with the organization's goals, and enable organizational agility to produce superior results will win.
+Technology allows teams to re-think the traditional physical limits of the office, and allow the people on our teams to fully utilize their intelligence and creativity in pursuit of the organization’s shared objectives.

 We need to enable leaders

 Leaders understand that diversity is essential, and that the challenges are real.
-That diverse teams create better products and services, and that attracting and retaining diverse talent requires rethinking every aspect of how we build, nurture and reward people.
+That diverse teams create better products and services, and that attracting and retaining diverse talent requires building truly inclusive and equitable teams, and rethinking every aspect of how we build, nurture and reward people.

-Leaders share three common capabilities; they create clarity, inspire trust, and unlock human potential.
+Leaders share three common capabilities; they create clarity, inspire trust, and unlock human potential through elevating and building on the unique strengths each person brings to the table.
 They focus on outcomes, trust their teams and take responsibility for performance.
 Good leaders attract talent.